 What is everolimus (Afinitor)?

-Afinitor is also used to treat non-cancerous (benign) tumors of the kidney in people with a certain genetic condition called tuberous sclerosis complex.
+Afinitor is also used to treat certain types of seizures or non-cancerous (benign) tumors of the brain or kidney in people with a genetic condition called tuberous sclerosis complex.

 Everolimus may also be used for purposes not listed in this medication guide.

 Afinitor can cause serious and sometimes fatal side effects.
-Call your doctor right away if you have symptoms such as: fever, chills, joint pain, cough, chest pain, wheezing, trouble breathing, swelling, little or no urinating, loss of appetite, dark urine, yellowing of your skin or eyes, or upper stomach pain.
+Call your doctor right away if you have: signs of infection--fever, chills, skin rash, joint pain, tiredness; lung problems--cough, chest pain, wheezing, shortness of breath; kidney problems--swelling, little or no urination; or liver problems--loss of appetite, dark urine, yellowing of your skin or eyes, or upper stomach pain.

 diabetes or high blood sugar;